I Wish I'd Bought (More Of) These Consumer Stocks

 You'll also notice the distinct lack of high-yield alternatives (5%) here.
 Again, completely representational, as my focus during the crisis has been to increase my conservative stakes, not diversify into higher-yield alternatives.
 This is also something I intend to continue doing.

-For those of you who follow my writing on a regular basis, you'll know I'm in a position where my dividend incomes independently covers my basic needs.
-Over the past year, I've aligned my investment philosophies with these prerequisites, and this way of ranking and categorizing stocks is the latest way for me to make absolutely certain I invest for the long-term, as this is what I want for my portfolio.
+For those of you who follow my writing on a regular basis, you'll know I'm in a position where my dividend incomes independently cover my basic needs.
+Over the past year, I've aligned my investment philosophies with these prerequisites, and this way of ranking and categorizing stocks is the latest way for me to make absolutely certain I invest for the long term, as this is what I want for my portfolio.

-It's very easy to kick yourself for not investing more - in the end, we could have experienced another 10-20% drop, and then we would have kicked ourselves for not waiting for better valuations.
+It's very easy to kick yourself for not investing more - in the end, we could have experienced another 10-20% drop, and then, we would have kicked ourselves for not waiting for better valuations.
 I believe that the key to investing successfully and safely is:

 1. Invest only in companies/investments that align with your investment goals.